Set Up a Cluster on Linux Systems#

 -

-Configure the system authentification replication: Before creating a new users, you have to modify the default replication factor for the keyspace system_auth using the following cql command:
+Before creating a new users, you have to modify the default replication factor for the keyspace system_auth using the following CQL command:

 The following steps aim to enable encryption secure communication between a client machine and a database cluster and between nodes within a cluster.